Charlie7002/NFTCollectionTuto/README.md

-If you want participate to the presalemint you have to subcribe to the whitelist here => https://whitelist-dapp-wheat-mu.vercel.app/
+If you want to participate in the presale you must register on the whitelist here => https://whitelist-dapp-wheat-mu.vercel.app/